slimovich/Realworld-fastapi-gino-template/README.md

+> ### 🛠 Status: WIP
+>
+> *Under developement, WIP.
+Be patient.*

 ![Build](https://github.com/slimovich/fastapi-gino-postgresql-template/workflows/Build/badge.svg)

-*Under developement, WIP.
-Be patient.*
+A real wolrd template project using Fastapi framework as well as a full implementation of CI/CD

 Overview
 ----------